New DWI law takes away boat, ATV, snowmobile privileges

 ST. PAUL, Minn. - Getting a DWI in Minnesota will soon impact more than your ability to legally drive a car.

 A new law takes effect on Wednesday, August 1 which takes away a person's privileges to drive ALL vehicles - car, boat, ATV and snowmobile - if they are convicted of driving while intoxicated.
-The measure is called 'Little Alan's Law', in memory of 8-year-old Alan Geisenkoetter Jr., who was killed by a man riding a snowmobile while drunk after having his driver's license revoked due to multiple DWI offenses.
+The measure is called "Little Alan's Law," in memory of Alan Geisenkoetter Jr. The 8-year-old was killed by a man, investigators say, was riding a snowmobile while drunk after having his driver's license revoked due to multiple DWI offenses.

 RELATED: New charges filed after boy hit by snowmobile dies